What is MAP?

 - Transcript of current college (does not have to be official but should have latest grades)

-Applications are reviewed by the Office of Diversity, Equity and Inclusion admissions committee.
-Selected candidates will be contacted and asked to participate in a virtual interview.
+Applications are reviewed by the Office of Diversity, Equity, Inclusion and Belonging admissions committee.